mawrkus/learn-redux/README.md

 // Function executed by the Redux Thunk middleware const fetchComment = (text) => {
-  return (dispatch, getState) => {
+  // the async action creator automatically receives dispatch() and getState() return (dispatch, getState) => {
     setTimeout(() => {
       // we can now dispatch actions asynchronously, based on the current state